43 Staff Members Test Positive in COVID Outbreak at Calif. Hospital

 The hospital says it will no longer allow air-powered costumes at any facilities.

+But the employee said that Kaiser’s claim that they were doing a deep-clean of the department after the outbreak was untrue.

+“That’s a lie,” the employee said.
+“All they did was come in and do a deep cleaning of the small break room.
+They didn’t do the other parts of the emergency department and there was no deep cleaning.”

-The hospital is working to quickly test all emergency department employees and doctors for the virus, and anyone who tests positive or who has symptoms will quarantine per CDC guidelines, hospital officials said.
+The hospital is working to quickly test all emergency department employees and doctors for the virus, and anyone who tests positive or who has symptoms will quarantine per Centers for Disease Control guidelines, hospital officials said.

-The emergency department is undergoing a deep cleaning, and officials said that the hospital is open and safe for patients to receive care.

 “Even as the vaccine is beginning to be provided in our communities, given the prevalence of COVID-19 in the community we are all still vulnerable and it remains critical for everyone to continue using the methods to help protect ourselves and others – especially masks, hand washing, avoiding gatherings, and social distancing,” the statement read.